Skip to main content

 1. Provide a Query Name

-Users can assign a name to their query at the beginning of the dialog.
-The system provides a default query name if this step is skipped, though naming your query is considered best practice.
+You can assign a name to your query at the beginning of the dialog.
+The system provides a default query name if you skip this step, though naming your query is considered best practice.

 2. Select Dataset from the Tree

 Available datasets are organized hierarchically by group.
-Users can double-click on the first arrow or click on the second arrow to explore group contents.
+Double-click on the first arrow or click on the second arrow to explore group contents.

 Searching for Datasets by Name

-A search text box allows users to locate specific datasets by name rather than browsing the tree structure.
+A search text box lets you locate specific datasets by name rather than browsing the tree structure.

 Symbols are central to most queries.
-Users have three options:
+You have three options:

 • Type in a symbol manually